samarabohabib/My-Reads/README.md

 - **services:** contains the state management (store and slices) and the API calls.
 - **utils:** contains the function and utilities used across the app.

 ## Business flow.

 - Data is grabbed from the API.
+- in case of API failure, an error component is rendered.
 - In Home Page, Books are displayed.
 - Based on the shelf property in each item, the book is attached to a column.
 - The main page shows three shelves for books.
 Each book is shown on the correct shelf, along with its title and all of its authors.
 Each bookshelf is a reusable component.